Tu4n-ph4m/GRIDOT/README.md

 # GRIDOT

-GRIDOT is a Gene regulatory network inference using Optimal Transport and Graph-based Granger Causality

-GRIDOT (1)incorporates Optimal Transport to create pseudo-multiomic dataset from separate scRNA-seq and scATAC-seq (2) uses Granger causality to infer CREs and gene relationship (3) infers TFs-gene relationship
+**Abstract**

+Understanding how genes are regulated requires linking transcriptional programs to underlying chromatin states, yet most single-cell studies profile these modalities separately.
+We introduce **GRIDOT**, a framework for reconstructing gene regulatory networks by integrating single-cell RNA-seq and ATAC-seq data without requiring paired measurements.
+GRIDOT aligns transcriptional and chromatin accessibility profiles to create a pseudo-multiomic representation, enabling the inference of directed regulatory relationships.
+The method identifies cis-regulatory element–gene and transcription factor–gene interactions and assembles them into regulatory networks at cell-type–specific or population scales.
+By connecting chromatin regulation to gene expression in a unified framework, GRIDOT facilitates biological interpretation of regulatory mechanisms from unpaired single-cell multiomic data.
+GRIDOT
+(1) integrates optimal transport to construct a pseudo-multiomic representation from independently generated scRNA-seq and scATAC-seq data;
+(2) applies Granger causality to infer regulatory relationships between cis-regulatory elements and target genes;
+(3) identifies transcription factor-gene regulatory interactions;
-(4) reconstructs networks (optional)
+(4) optionally reconstructs gene regulatory networks at cell-type–specific or population levels.
 ![](figs/gridot_pipeline.png)